benreiff/FinalProjectHoneyBeeStudy/README.md

   - Coefficient of Determination (R^2) - how differences in one variable can be explained by a difference in the second variable

 # <p align="center"> ![HTML CSS Code Screen Shot](images/Honey_LR.PNG) </p>
 # <p align="center"> ![HTML CSS Code Screen Shot](images/Colony_LR.PNG) </p>
 # <p align="center"> ![HTML CSS Code Screen Shot](images/Almond_LR.PNG) </p>

-This notebook incorporates elements from Scikit Machine Learning Documentation, Homemade Machine Learning Repository, and Sklearn Multiple Linear Regression.
+This notebook incorporates elements from Scikit Machine Learning documentation, Homemade Machine Learning Repository, and Sklearn Multiple Linear Regression.

 About Training and Testing:
   - Training data is used for training of our linear model to form an accurate regressive analysis.